liamfraser/garmin-activities/README.md

      |  distance
      |      Returns the distance of the activity as a float
      |
+     |  distance_short
+     |      Returns the distance of the activity as a decimal.Decimal
+     |
      |  duration
-     |      Returns an instance of datetime.timedelta for the duration of the
+     |      Returns an instance of datetime.time for the duration of the
      |      activity
+     |
+     |  duration_seconds
+     |      Returns an int of the duration of the activity in seconds
      |
      |  json
      |      A dictionary that represents the JSON data of the activity